 Raya Tuffaha is a Palestinian writer, fight director and actor from Seattle.
 Poetry collections: To All the Yellow Flowers (2020), apocalypse blues (2022).
 Words with Seattle Opera, Phoebe

-, Ms. Magazine, Button Poetry.
-BA Swarthmore College, add’l British American Drama
+Journal, Ms. Magazine, Button Poetry.
+Her BA is from Swarthmore College, and she has had additional training at the British American Drama

 We are proud to present this text as part of a list of resources to take action for and learn about Palestine, as well as works by Palestinian artists, writers, activists, and cultural workers.